Saviors from the Chaos – A Revelation in the Desert Southwest

-For the benefit of readers who have not read the previous page, American Landmarks, let me recap briefly the dilemma in which I found myself on the long Easter Weekend of 2011.
+[To clarify the situation for anyone who has not read the previous page, American Landmarks, that’s where you’ll find details of the dilemma in which I found myself on this long Easter Weekend.]

-One of the gratifying aspects of motorcycling has nothing whatsoever to do with sitting on the machine and watching with fascination as the scenery flashes by.
-It isn’t the mechanical or logistical problem solving or the outrageous duds we get to wear.
-For me there is an irreplaceable sense of community and camaraderie that motorcycle riders enjoy which is like no other I’ve found.
-I’ve talked about some aspects of that relationship on a couple of other pages, at New Friends and Red Necks and at Biker Buddies and Freeway Friends.
-When I was writing both of those pages, I was hard pressed to find a first person example of the attitude and mindset I was trying to describe.
+One of the gratifying aspects of motorcycling has nothing whatsoever to do with sitting on the big bike and watching with fascination as the scenery flashes by.
+It isn’t the mechanical or logistical problem-solving or the outrageous duds we get to wear.
+For me there is an irreplaceable sense of community and camaraderie that motorcycle riders enjoy which is like only one other I’ve found (while sailing).
+I’ve talked about some aspects of that kindred spirit relationship on a couple of other pages, at New Friends and Red Necks and at Biker Buddies and Freeway Friends.
+When I was writing both of those pages, I was hard pressed to find a first-person example of the attitude and mindset I was trying to describe.
+The full magic of it blossomed into my riding repertoire when I rolled into Pahrump, Nevada, on this Tuesday morning after Easter.

 An astonishing little tourist town, complete with hotels and casinos about halfway between Las Vegas and Death Valley.